JoshuaSpann/sim-monitor/README.md

 ## Features

+The latest release demo is `index.htm`, which has all external files (except images) packed into it.
+You can copy `index.htm` along with the `res/` folder to run it on nearly any web browser.

 - Adjustable vital sign values
 - Selectable waveforms
 - Animated waves
 - Current date and time in `HH`:`MM`:`SS` format
 - Easily extendable

 - Simple UI
 - Cross-platform, web app
 - Works within current web browsers